Thank you for taking the time to visit my website.

 AB 1840 allows new types of digital and photo screening technologies to be used instead of eye charts

-SACRAMENTO, Calif. – A bill to increase student access to vision screening was given its final approval by the Legislature Wednesday.
+SACRAMENTO, Calif. – A bill to increase student access to vision screening was signed into law Monday night by Gov. Jerry Brown.

-AB 1840 would allow new types of digital and photo screening technologies to be used instead of eye charts.
-This bill is not intended to replace a full eye exam by an optometrist, but to screen for early issues with students’ eye sight.
+AB 1840 allows new types of digital and photo screening technologies to be used instead of eye charts.
+This bill will not replace a full eye exam by an optometrist, but will screen for early issues with students’ eye sight.